Germany Cuts 2024 Growth Forecast As Economic Woes Pile Up - UrduPoint

 Germany Cuts 2024 Growth Forecast As Economic Woes Pile Up

-The German government slashed its growth forecast for 2024 on Wednesday, warning that Europe's largest economy was in "difficult waters" as it faced a series of headwinds
+The German government slashed its growth forecast for 2024 on Wednesday, warning that Europe's largest economy was in "rough waters" as it battled a series of headwinds

-Berlin, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) The German government slashed its growth forecast for 2024 on Wednesday, warning that Europe's largest economy was in "difficult waters" as it faced a series of headwinds.
+Berlin, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) The German government slashed its growth forecast for 2024 on Wednesday, warning that Europe's largest economy was in "rough waters" as it battled a series of headwinds.

-Output is now seen expanding by a mere 0.2 percent this year, government spokesman Steffen Hebestreit said at a Berlin press conference.
+The economy ministry now sees output expanding by a mere 0.2 percent this year, as weak exports, high interest rates and a stuttering green transition hold back the recovery.

+In its autumn projections, the government was still expecting 1.3 percent growth.

 Recent Stories